Password management & security: the do’s & don’ts

 4. Do use a password management tool

-A password management tool provides many helpful functions to help your security online; storing log in details for different websites, automating the log-in process, creating secure passwords and more.
-These details are stored in one very secure encrypted file, meaning you will only need to remember one password from now on.
+A password management tool provides many helpful functions to help your security online.
+Storing log in details for different websites, automating the log-in process, creating secure passwords and more.
+These details are stored in one very secure encrypted file.
+This means you will only need to remember one password from now on.
 Make it a good password however; long, with both letters and numbers (see point 2) and always make a backup of the encrypted file and keep it safe.

 KeePass is a free, open source, light-weight and easy-to-use password manager.
 There are versions for Windows, Linux, Mac OS X, and mobile devices.
 For a portable solution you can take anywhere, you can even run it on a USB stick!